CoEDL/nocfl-js/documentation/why-not-ocfl.md

 -   file1.wav --> the current version
 -   file1.v${DATE as ISO String}.wav --> version until that point in time

+Finally, converting a PARADISEC object to nocfl would noto drastically alter the backup of that data.
+A few more files would be added.
+It would not be a wholesale update of the whole system which at 180TB and growingß is less than ideal.

 ## If you read nothing else

 1. It's simpler than OCFL.